vincentlaucsb/experiencer/README.md

 # Experiencer

-Experiencer is an intuitive, flexible resume editor written using React supporting rich text, multiple-column layouts, and using only the best HTML/CSS practices.
+Experiencer is an intuitive, flexible resume editor written using React supporting rich text, multiple-column layouts, and HTML/CSS output.

 ## Try it Live